Examples of K-unstable Fano manifolds: Introduction

 The advantage here is that no holomorphic vector field is involved, and the drawback is that several Kähler classes have to be considered.
 Until the present paper, only two examples of Fano manifolds with no Kähler-Einstein metrics but a pair of coupled Kähler-Einstein metrics were known \cite{Hul,DH}.

 The first example of a Fano manifold $X$ with no Kähler-Ricci solitons and $R(X)<1$ was obtained by the author in \cite{DelTh,DelKE}.
 The example is a biequivariant compactification of the group $\Sp_4$, obtained by blowing up the unique closed orbit in the wonderful compactification of this group.
 The author later provided two additional examples in \cite{DelKSSV}, as compactifications of the group $\SO_4$, however the examples were still sporadic at that point.
 Such examples provide a useful illustration of the variety of situations regarding K-stability, and are the only known illustrations of type 2 singularity formation along the Kähler-Ricci flow on Fano manifolds (see \cite{LTZ}).
+It should be noted that Fujita obtained in \cite{Fuj17} examples of Fano manifolds of Picard number one which are K-unstable.
+To the author's knowledge, it is not known if these examples admit Kähler-Ricci solitons.

 The infinite family of examples presented here share a strong similarity with the previous examples: they are equivariant compactifications of symmetric spaces (actually one of the above mentioned compactifications of $\SO_4$ is part of this family).
 This allows us to use the K-stability criterions proved by the author in \cite{DelKSSV}, which reduces the problem to determining the sign of a finite number of integrals of polynomials on polytopes.
 While such integrals can be computed, it yields in general complicated expressions.
 In particular, the sign is not easily determined without an explicit computation, making the determination of K-stability on infinite families a challenging task.